 In addition to impacting buildings and other structures, a good deal of public infrastructure throughout the county is vulnerable to flooding.
 Damage often involves washed out or damaged roads and drainage culverts, often occurring in the spring, especially following winters with heavy snow.
-Roads and infrastructure in the vicinity of the James River typically experience the most severe flooding, but many other county roads throughout the county also are somewhat vulnerable.
-The threat to homes and other structures along the James is slight; even during the historic flooding of 2019 only a couple of properties in Davison County located in the James River valley reported damage.
+Some damage occurs along the James River, but it is along the tributaries of the James River where the greatest amount of infrastructure damage usually is experienced.
+Private property damage is slight; even during the historic flooding of 2019 only a couple of properties in Davison County reported damage.